-The Local Authority offers a range of specialist support and outreach services through the Ladder of Intervention that include Educational Psychologists, the Inclusive Education Service and traded services to help schools to deliver appropriate support and interventions.
-Other specialists such as Speech and Language Therapists can also support schools in this.
-If the school feels that the involvement of another agency (a multi agency approach) will help them to meet your child's needs you will be informed and asked to give your consent.
+The Local Authority offers a range of specialist support and outreach services through the Inclusive Education Service/Hubs and the Ladder of Intervention that include Educational Psychologists, Early Help and other traded services to help schools to deliver appropriate support and interventions.
+Other specialists such as Speech and Language Therapists, CAMHS, Occupational Therapists etc can also support schools in this.
+If the school feels that the involvement of another agency (a multi-agency approach) will help them to meet your child's needs you will be informed and asked to give your consent for any referral made.
+The SENDCo is also the DSL (designated safeguarding lead) and so attendance at Child in Need meetings or Team Around the Family Meetings are always attended where possible.